RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Mario Kart Wii [RMCE01, RMCP01, RMCJ01, RMCK01]/Fully Controllable Bullet Bill.md

 If you don't want the Bullet being infinite, remove activator (2834XXXX until E0000000) and the last line before the 2834XXXX, which ends with instruction 38600000)

 XXXX: Controller Address
+YYYY: ZZZZ - FFFF (Example: If ZZZZ is 1000; FFFF - 1000 = EFFF)
-YYYY: Button to end Bullet
+ZZZZ: Button to end Bullet

 Button values: https://mariokartwii.com/archive/index.php?thread-44.html